What is the Minimum Viable Product? How to Plan, Build, and Improve MVP for Your Business?

 The minimum viable product (MVP) means, as popularized by Eric Ries – the most simple product edition that the business intends to bring into the market, only to know the reactions and feedback of customers.
 This, basically, helps the company to bring the final product in the market.

-MVP meaning (or definition) in other terms, “It is the marketing strategy in which a new product with minimal functionality is launched to the market, yet adequate to draw the interest of buyers.”
+MVP meaning (MVP definition) in other words, “It is the marketing strategy in which a new product with minimal functionality is launched to the market, yet adequate to draw the interest of buyers.”

-This strategy enables your team to evaluate product observations and learn customer feedback from the core functionality of your product.
+What is MVP may differ from person to person as it’s all about perception, but the definition of MVP clearly states that a minimum viable product enables your team to evaluate product observations, effort, and learn customer feedback from the core functionality of your product.
 That helps to focus on continual product iteration.
 Once Steve Blank typically referred to the minimum viable product as a minimum feature set.
 This doesn’t mean MVP should be minimal.
-The key to MVP is to know what your potential customer needs.
+The key to MVP is to know what your potential user needs and problems.
 To find out more about why it is required, see the reasons below.

 Purposes of MVP